enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ## Configuring your Adapter

-Enzyme now has an "Adapter" system.
-This means that you now need to install Enzyme along with another module that provides the Adapter that tells Enzyme how to work with your version of React (or whatever other react-like library you are using).
+enzyme now has an "Adapter" system.
+This means that you now need to install enzyme along with another module that provides the Adapter that tells enzyme how to work with your version of React (or whatever other react-like library you are using).

-At the time of writing this, Enzyme publishes "officially supported" adapters for React 0.13.x, 0.14.x, 15.x, and 16.x.
+At the time of writing this, enzyme publishes "officially supported" adapters for React 0.13.x, 0.14.x, 15.x, and 16.x.
 These adapters are npm packages of the form `enzyme-adapter-react-{{version}}`.

-You will want to configure Enzyme with the adapter you'd like to use before using enzyme in your tests.
-The way to do this is whith `Enzyme.configure(...)`.
-For example, if your project depends on React 16, you would want to configure Enzyme this way:
+You will want to configure enzyme with the adapter you'd like to use before using enzyme in your tests.
+The way to do this is whith `enzyme.configure(...)`.
+For example, if your project depends on React 16, you would want to configure enzyme this way:

 ```js
 import Enzyme from 'enzyme';